After completing this chapter, you will be able to:

 The motion segment, composed of two adjacent vertebrae and the associated soft tissues, is the functional unit of the spine.

 Each motion segment contains three joints.
 The vertebral bodies separated by the intervertebral discs form a symphysis type of amphiarthrosis.
-The right and left facet ...
+The right and left facet joints between the superior ...